 Arrival & Departure

 The westbound Mediterranean Wonders cruise begins in Athens, Greece (ATH) and ends in Barcelona, Spain (BCN).
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 Embarkation is in Lavrio (following an overland transfer from Athens) on the afternoon of Day 1.
+Plan flights to arrive to Athens by 1:30pm on Day 1 of the itinerary.
 Disembarkation in Barcelona is after breakfast on the final day of the outlined itinerary.
-Your Adventure Specialist can provide flight arrival and departure guidance during the booking process.
+Plan flights to depart Barcelona no earlier than 12:00pm Noon on the final day.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities